Tasmania

 The Funding Program was available for projects and feasibility studies related to renewable hydrogen production, storage, distribution, export and domestic use within Tasmania.

-Project and feasibility study submissions closed in August 2020.
-Successful feasibility studies were announced in November 2020.
-AUD$2.6 million was provided under the Renewable Hydrogen Fund to support three feasibility studies that investigated large-scale renewable hydrogen projects in Tasmania.
-At the time, Fortescue Metals Group’s potential development of a 250-megawatt (MW) hydrogen and green ammonia production facility at Bell Bay was also noted.
-The findings of the feasibility studies were released in July 2022.
+Successful feasibility studies were announced in November 2020: AUD$2.6 million was provided under the TRHF to support three feasibility studies that investigated large-scale renewable hydrogen projects in Tasmania.
+The findings of the feasibility studies can be found here.

 In February 2021, the Minister for Energy announced that the Tasmanian Government had matched the AUD$100,000 awarded by National Energy Resources Australia (NERA) to the Bell Bay Advanced Manufacturing Zone as one of the successful applicants of NERA’s Regional Hydrogen Technology Clusters Seed Funding Program.
 An additional AUD$100,000 in funding to support the cluster was announced by the Tasmanian Government in August 2021.